Avo opens in heart of Mountain Brook.

 There is a valet in waiting upon arrival.
 Yet it is early, parking is ample, so we park across the street.
 Entering the lobby area there is an elevator in the center and a staircase to the right.
 Both provide access to Avo.
 To the left is the entrance to the rustic and welcoming Dram.

 Avo’s ambience is upbeat and open.
 A curved wine rack separates the dining room from the hostess stand.
 Large windows above white candlelit tables, line the L-shaped dining room.
 A white leather banquette anchors the center of the space.
-Beyond the banquette is a semi-open kitchen where executive chef, Ben Kirk, and his cooks prepare a light, California style cuisine using fresh, quality ingredients, many of which are local.
+Beyond the banquette is a semi-open kitchen where light, California style cuisine is prepared using fresh, quality ingredients, many of which are local.

 Tonight we are seated on the outdoor deck situated on the front of the restaurant.
 Here white aluminum tables and chairs line the space, which overlooks the village’s slate rooftops, intricate brick chimneys, and historic architecture.
 Dinner begins with a look at the wine list, along with fresh bread and olive oil.
 Whites are not separated from reds, nor are the wines separated by varietals.
 Instead regions divide the list.
 We begin with a—can’t go wrong sparkler, unless the restaurant does not chill it properly—Champagnes, Roederer Estate NV.
 The bottle arrives very well chilled, to the proper serving temperature, with appropriate, high quality stemware.